Cancel anytime

 Total Addressable Market (TAM)

-The combined TAM for batteries and communication systems is substantial, potentially reaching billions of dollars.
-Ultralife's focus on specialized segments allows it to address a portion of this market effectively.
+The TAM for advanced batteries and communication systems is in the billions of dollars.
+Ultralife's positioning in specialized applications gives it access to a significant portion of this TAM.

 Upturn SWOT Analysis